EnterpriseDB/tpa/docs/misc-troubleshooting.md

 ### TPAexec server test

-To check the installation of the TPAexec server itself, run
+To check the installation of the TPAexec server itself, run:

 ```
 [tpa]$ tpaexec selftest